realA10001986/Dash-Gauges/README.md

   * IO13: From "IO13" on the Control Board
   * IO27: From "IO27" on the Control Board

 - 5V/GND: 5V and GND from the Control Board.
-There are two connectors for power pn the Switch Board; you can choose which one suits you better.
+There are two connectors for power on the Switch Board; you can choose which one suits you better.

 - SCL/SDA: The i2c signal from he Control Board.